In-Person & Online Events

 The adopted plan:

 We began implementing these transit changes in phases starting in March 2024, and in September 2024 we made significant changes to our bus system as light rail reached Snohomish County.
+We continued to make incremental changes throughout 2025 and into 2026.

 These changes we have made so far include: